 Anchorage's Alcohol Tax has clearly defined uses, however, there are many ways to prevent and address these community issues.
 This roadmap draws from input from community experts, people with lived experience of the issues, other relevant plans, and best practice research to guide the Municipal Administration and Assembly to:

-- Set a community vision, mission and values for Alcohol Tax investments. - Inform budgeting and disbursing each year's Alcohol Tax investments. - Ensure community input, transparency, and efficient use of the funds. - Make investments that address near-term issues and increase long-term safety and wellbeing.
+- Inform budgeting and disbursing each year's Alcohol Tax investments. - Ensure community input, transparency, and efficient use of the funds. - Make investments that address near-term issues and increase long-term safety and wellbeing.